 GST Latest News

-As per the latest news on 24th Feb, 2019, GST council has announced reduction in GST rates from 12% to 5% on all housing projects.
+As per the latest news, GST council has announced reduction in GST rates from 12% to 5% on all housing projects.

 Also, for affordable housing projects, rates have been reduced to 1% from current 8%.

 Revised rates would be applicable from 1st April, 2019 onward.